 16. 100% of patients suffering from insomnia reported improved sleep after taking up meditation.

 According to the Mind/Body Medical Institute’s same clinical findings, 91% of insomnia patients have either reduced sleeping medication use or completely eliminated it.

 17. Mindfulness and meditation stats show that meditation helps infertile women have a 42% conception rate.

 Meditation and mindfulness also help women who have fertility issues; according to the clinical findings, infertile women who meditate also have a 38% take-home baby rate.
 Furthermore, they display decreased levels of anger, anxiety, and depression.

 18. Meditation lowers cholesterol levels.

-The results were derived from a study dealing with mindfulness statistics and therapy, and the effects the therapies have on cholesterol levels in patients struggling with high cholesterol.
-Based on these results, meditation significantly decreases cholesterol levels, compared to matched controls over a period of eleven months.
+The results were derived from a study dealing with mindfulness statistics and therapy and its effects on cholesterol levels in patients struggling with high cholesterol.
+Based on these results, meditation significantly decreases cholesterol levels compared to matched controls over eleven months.

 19. Meditation decreases alcohol, cigarette, and drug abuse.